-The Annual Meeting will be conducted virtually via the Internet on Thursday, June 1, 2023.
-You can attend the meeting by logging in to www.virtualshareholdermeeting.com/GPMT2023 and following the instructions provided on your Notice of Availability.
+The Annual Meeting will be conducted virtually via the Internet on Thursday, June 6, 2024.
+You can attend the meeting by logging in to www.virtualshareholdermeeting.com/GPMT2024 and following the instructions provided on your Notice of Internet Availability of Proxy Materials.
 We recommend that you log in at least 15 minutes before the Annual Meeting to ensure you are present when the meeting starts.
-Only stockholders who own shares of our common stock as of the record date, April 3, 2023, may submit questions and vote at the Annual Meeting.
+Only stockholders who own shares of our common stock as of the record date, April 8, 2024, and who log on with their 16-digit control number may submit questions and vote at the Annual Meeting.
+Attendees who do not enter a valid 16-digit control number may listen to the Annual Meeting but may not ask a question or vote.
 You may still virtually attend the Annual Meeting if you vote by proxy in advance of the Annual Meeting.